danherd/random-average/README.md

 ## Running For Development

 Execute `pnpm watch`.
 This runs the HTTP and scheduler services and auto-reloads when it detects a change in any of the source files.
 To view the arithmetic mean of all the numbers retrieved so far by the scheduler from the CSRNG API, simply make a HTTP GET request to [http://localhost:3000](http://localhost:3000).
+The get the number of times a specific number has been retrieved so far, make a HTTP GET request to [http://localhost:3000/count?number={num}](http://localhost:3000/count?number={num}), where `{num}` is the number you wish to check.

 ## Building For Production